Mdsomratakbor/Machine_Learning_Tutorial/What is Machine Learning.md

 `Machine Learning is said as a subset of artificial intelligence that is mainly concerned with the development of algorithms which allow a computer to learn from the data and past experiences on their own.
 The term machine learning was first introduced by Arthur Samuel in 1959.
 We can define it in a summarized way as:`

 **Machine learning enables a machine to automatically learn from data, improve performance from experiences, and predict things without being explicitly programmed.**

+`With the help of sample historical data, which is known as training data, machine learning algorithms build a mathematical model that helps in making predictions or decisions without being explicitly programmed.
+Machine learning brings computer science and statistics together for creating predictive models.
+Machine learning constructs or uses the algorithms that learn from historical data.
+The more we will provide the information, the higher will be the performance.`

+**A machine has the ability to learn if it can improve its performance by gaining more data.**